UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do I need to be home for gas service to be turned on?

-This depends on your local division’s safety regulations and the state of your equipment.
+This depends on your local division’s safety regulations and the physical state of your equipment.
 If your meter is locked or located indoors, an adult typically needs to be present so the technician can safely inspect the lines and appliances before restoring the flow of gas.

 What is the difference between Columbia Gas and a retail supplier?